kigster/sym/README.md

 As you can see, we really tried to build a tool that provides good security for application secrets, including password-based encryption, but does not annoyingly ask for password every time.
 With `--edit` option, and `--negate` options you can treat encrypted files like regular files.

-> Encrypting application secrets had never been easier! –– Socrates.
+> Encrypting application secrets had never been easier! –– Socrates [LOL, -ed.]

 ### How It Works

   1. You generate a new encryption key, that will be used to both encrypt and decrypt the data.
 The key is 256 bits, or 32 bytes, or 45 bytes when base64-encoded, and can be generated with `sym -g`.
      * You can optionally password protect the key with `sym -gp`
-     * You can save the key into a file `sym -gpo key-file`
+     * You can save the key into a file with `sym -gpo key-file`
-     * Or you can save it into the OS-X Keychain, with `sym -gpcx keychain-name`, while caching its password for a period of time.
+     * Or you can save it into the OS-X Keychain, with `sym -gpx keychain-name`
-     * or you can print it to STDOUT, which is the default.
+     * You can also cache the password, with `sym -gpcx keychain-name`
+     * Normally, `sym` will also print the resulting key to STDOUT.
+     * You can prevent the key from being printed to STDOUT with `-q/--quiet`.
   2. You then take a piece of sensitive __data__ that you want to encrypt.
 This can be a file or a string.
-  3. You can then use the key to encrypt sensitive __data__, with `sym -e [key-option] [data-option]`, passing it the key in several accepted ways.
+  3. You can then use the key to encrypt sensitive __data__, with `sym -e [key-spec] [data-spec]`, passing it the key in several accepted ways.
 Smart flag `-k` automatically interpretes the source of the key, by trying:
      * a file with a pathname.
      * or environment variable
      * or OS-X Keychain password entry
      * or you can paste the key interactively with `-i`
   4. Input data can be read from a file with `-f file`, or read from STDIN, or a passed on the command line with `-s string`
   4. Output is the encrypted data, which is printed to STDOUT by the default, or it can be saved to a file with `-o <file>`
-  5. Encrypted file can be later decrypted with `sym -d [key-option] [data-option]`
+  5. Encrypted file can be later decrypted with `sym -d [key-spec] [data-spec]`

 Sample session that uses Mac OS-X Keychain to store the password-protected key.